29 Signs to Check If Your Site Is Hacked

 Your website needs the most comprehensive security to protect it from the constant attacks it faces everyday.

 Is your website misbehaving or has it been hacked?
 It can be difficult to determine the difference between the two.
 Malware infections are designed to remain hidden for as long as possible, leaving website owners confused about the state of their site.
-Some malware is even configured to only appear to users coming in from Google, making it nearly impossible to detect.

 What are the signs that a website has been hacked?